rexresearch

 Very little of Patrick Peebles’ invention could be called

-of a combine harvester behind a helicopter cockpit and forgotten
+blades of a combine harvester behind a helicopter cockpit and

-about the rest of the fuselage.
-That combine harvester, the
+forgotten about the rest of the fuselage.
+That combine

-two engines, but they are at either end of the wing.
-It has two
+has two engines, but they are at either end of the wing.
+It

-booms instead of one.
-Its inventor is American, but this
+has two booms instead of one.
+Its inventor is American, but

-invention has been developed in England and Italy.
-Its lift
+this invention has been developed in England and Italy.
+Its

-efficiency is so good that university studies in the United
+lift efficiency is so good that university studies in the

-Kingdom have concluded 100 horsepower could lift 5,732 pounds.
+United Kingdom have concluded 100 horsepower could lift 5,732

 This has been proven through wind-tunnel testing at Imperial

-and scale-model flight tests funded by the development agency of
+London, and scale-model flight tests funded by the development

-London, England, and the U.K. government’s equivalent of the
+agency of London, England, and the U.K. government’s

-U.S. federal department of commerce.
-The aircraft’s efficiency
+equivalent of the U.S. federal department of commerce.
+The

-the aircraft in the air and give it the power to climb.
-But if
+keep the aircraft in the air and give it the power to climb.

-the worst happens pilots can autorotate down with a glide ratio
+But if the worst happens pilots can autorotate down with a

-of about 3:1.
-Peebles likes to say the FanWing is similar to a
+glide ratio of about 3:1.
+Peebles likes to say the FanWing is

 The high lift efficiency, according to Peebles, gives it good